HybridScale/orthus/access.md

 ## Access from outside the RBI network

 If you access the cluster from outside the RBI network you will first have to establish a VPN connection to RBI.
 Information on how to use VPN can be found [here](http://helpdesk.irb.hr/wiki/OpenVPN).
-Once the VPN is established, the cluster can be accessed following the instructions [Access from the RBI network](<# Access from the RBI network>).
+Once the VPN is established, the cluster can be accessed following the instructions in [Access from the RBI network](<##access-from-the-rbi-network>).